Parks & Trails

 Peace River is a community brimming with things to do.
 Among the many options are more than 17km of public trails in Town.
 Whether you’re walking yourself, walking a dog or going for a bike ride, Peace River’s trail system will keep you occupied.

 The Community Services Department is responsible for maintaining all public green space.
 Through a contract, we mow over 200 acres of turf.

-- Road right of ways, parking lots, medians, pedestrian pathways and various town properties – are mowed a minimum of twice during the
+- Road right of ways, parking lots, medians, pedestrian pathways and various town properties.

-- West Hill Walking Path, Riverfront Boat Launch – mowed once per month during the
+- West Hill Walking Path, Riverfront Boat Launch.

 Naturalization is one of the ways in which we manage our green spaces and there is merit in adopting a more ‘natural’ approach to tending and maintaining specific areas of our public green spaces.
 Given the topography of the Town of Peace River, with great slopes and hills, oftentimes cutting the natural prairie grasses proves harmful by encouraging soil erosion and moisture loss evaporation.
 Certain areas that may have been cut regularly in the past have been eliminated from the cutting schedule in order to preserve the topsoil, and to improve the safety of the grass cutting personnel.
 In general, those slopes that are most susceptible to soil erosion are also steep enough to be hazardous to equipment operators.